 Until yesterday I hadn’t heard of a young lady named Taylor, but I haven’t been able to get her out of my mind since I read her story on her sister Laura’s blog, Write the Happy Ending.
 I originally read about Laura’s plan to run in the Thunder Road Half Marathon blindfolded in honor of her sister on Monica’s blog Run Eat Repeat.
 Laura and I exchanged a few comments, and I quickly found her blog.
-I was immediately drawn to her and her journey to bring awareness and to help find a cure for Batten disease, the disease that her younger sister Taylor suffers from.
+I was immediately drawn to her and her journey to bring awareness and to help find a cure for Batten disease, the disease from which her younger sister Taylor suffers.

 Yesterday Laura wrote My Birthday Wish for Taylor and suggested three things her readers could do to honor her sister Taylor on her birthday: